TamaraRedondo/Machine-Learning-Techniques_DiazRedondoVillar/README.md

   - Francisco Jesús Díaz Pellejero
   - Tamara Redondo Soto
   - Javier Villar Asensio

+# Requirements
+Only a google account is needed for opening colab files.
+No further dependecies are neccessary.

 # Structure:
   This GitHub repository contains the solutions to the Tasks 2.1, 2.2 and 2.3.
 Divided into 3 directories.